vaakian/TED-exporter/README.md

 ![](./src/assets/prev1.png)

-Switch background by simply clicking on the page.
+Switch background by simply clicking on it.

 ![](./src/assets/prev2.png)